scottaubrey/blog/content/blog/2018-10-22-First-look-at-swoole.md

 draft: false
 ---

 Following on from my  [previous post on roadrunner]({{< relref "2018-09-12-Roadrunner-a-PHP-application-server.md" >}}).
 I've since been made aware of [Swoole](https://www.swoole.co.uk).
-Swoole biils itself as a "Production-Grade Async programming Framework for PHP".
-I confess that when I first became aware of swoole, I dismissed it as another ReactPHP/Icicle/Amp nginx fraemwork, but written as an extension.
+Swoole bills itself as a "Production-Grade Async programming Framework for PHP".
+I confess that when I first became aware of Swoole, I dismissed it as another ReactPHP/Icicle/Amp nginx fraemwork, but written as an extension.

-However, if you actually [look at this diagram](https://www.swoole.co.uk/how-it-works) it shows that there is much more going on than just a async loop.
+However, if you actually [look at this diagram](https://www.swoole.co.uk/how-it-works) it shows that there is much more going on than just an async loop.
 The Swoole framework actually manages to make the process of many master and worker processes (as I described in Roadrunner) as seamless as a few lines of callback-like code.

 Observe the simple example given in the documentation: